-One of Judaism’s treasured traditions is entertaining guests.
-We praise altruism and aspire to emulate role models who practiced it, Avraham foremost among them.
+One of Judaism’s most treasured traditions is gracious hospitality.
+We rightly praise altruism and kindness, aspiring to emulate the role models who practiced it so well, Avraham first and foremost among them.

 וַיֵּרָא אֵלָיו ה’, בְּאֵלֹנֵי מַמְרֵא; וְהוּא יֹשֵׁב פֶּתַח–הָאֹהֶל, כְּחֹם הַיּוֹם – Hashem appeared to him on the plains of Mamre, as he sat by the tent door in the heat of the day.
 (18:1)